grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 Below is what your panel should look like:
 ![Server Request Rates](img/webserver-request-rates.png)

-## Add existing Library Panels
+## Add existing library panels
 Remembering that someone saved some valuable service KPI panels to your Panel Library, adding them will give our users a better picture of how our service is being delivered.

 1. Choose _Add Panel_ and then _Add a panel from the Panel Library_.
-Choose Panel, "Service APDEX".
+Search for word "Apdex" and choose Panel, "Service APDEX".
 ![Add Library Panel](img/add-panel.png)
-2. Repeat this process, choosing panel, "Infrastructure - Error Score".
+2. Repeat this process, searching for "Score" and choosing panel, "Infrastructure - Error Score".
-3. Repeat this process a third time, choosing panel, "Latency Profile, Sockshop Application".
+3. Repeat this process a third time, searching for "sock" and choosing panel, "Latency Profile, Sockshop Application".
+4. Critical - Save your dashboard as you've done some fine work thus far!

 After adding these panels, you notice in the top left they all have *Panel drilldown* links going to another more detailed dashboard...score!
 That will save us a ton of time building the detailed service view.

-However, you want to add a similar drilldown to the _SLO Status (Errors) per Data Center_ panel just in case users don't see the panel links.
+However, you want to add a similar drilldown to the _SLO Status (Errors) per Data Center_ panel (ie the renamed "Error Rates" panel) just in case users don't see the panel links.
 1. Edit the _SLO Status (Errors) per Data Center_ panel and find the category *Data Links* (3rd from the bottom - _not_ Panel Links).
 2. Click _Add Link_ and add the following:
 * For Title, type in _Sockshop Service Details_.